 Are Washington Records Public?

-According to RCW 42.56.010(3), public records may also include legislative records (RCW 40.14.100), such as reports, meetings of minutes, amendments, and correspondences created or received by legislative committees and subcommittees.
+According to RCW 42.56.010(3), public records may also include legislative records (RCW 40.14.100), such as reports, meetings of minutes, amendments, and correspondence created or received by legislative committees and subcommittees.
 This section also covers administrative legislative records, such as travel information, payroll records, budget and financial records, records of legislative sessions, and any other record considered public by official action of the Washington House of Representatives or State Senate.

 In addition, public records Washington generates include handwritten or typewritten documents, duplicated records, photographs, and all other means of recording, such as audio, video, tapes, maps, and information stored on digital devices.
+Thus, the general public may access this information by performing a public data search.

 Who Can Access Washington Public Records?